-5.4.4 A natural starting point is to confine ourselves to a plain vanilla put option.
-Let us assume that a bank is prepared to write such an option on the current asset mix of the asset share with a maturity date equal to the date of the maturity guarantee.
-(Some offices' with-profits fund asset mixes may make this assumption very optimistic - especially if, for example, there are significant direct property holdings; but this should not detract from the relevance of this approach, which equips the user with a better understanding of the drivers of liability risk and their magnitude.)
+A natural starting point is to confine ourselves to a plain-vanilla put option.
+Let us assume that a bank is prepared to write such an option on the current asset mix of the asset share that a maturity date equal to the date of the maturity guarantee.
 In this case, you might expect that simply buying an option with a strike that is in some way consistent with the expected level of the final sum assured might be the best hedging strategy.
-However, it is important to remember that the analysis of Section 4 showed that the discretionary features of the with-profits guarantee had a significant impact on the nature of the guarantee and its sensitivity to changes in the value of the underlying asset share.
+However, it is important to remember that the analysis of section 4 showed that the discretionary features of the with-profits guarantee had a significant impact on the nature of the guarantee and its sensitivity to changes in the value of the underlying asset share.
 So, perhaps the hedge portfolio composition should be more flexible?

-5.4.5 Our plain vanilla put option portfolio has (at least) two moving parts.
-First, we can vary the number of options that we buy.
+Our plain-vanilla put option portfolio has (at least) two moving parts.
+First, we can vary the number of options we buy.
 Second, different strike prices can be selected.
-Table 5.1 shows a candidate option position that has the desired delta of -0.08.
+Exhibit 5.8 shows a candidate option position that has the desired delta of -0.08.